jzhua/effective-potato/README.md

 ## Data pipeline

-1. **Generate raw inputs** (`scripts/generate_data.py`)
+1. **Generate raw data** (`scripts/generate_data.py`)
-   - Writes a raw CSV under `data/input/` using `EcommerceDataGenerator`, producing either clean test fixtures or intentionally messy rows (typos, duplicate IDs, malformed fields) to exercise the pipeline.
+     Produces either clean data or intentionally messy rows (typos, duplicate IDs, malformed fields) to exercise the pipeline.

+     Outputs: a csv in `data/input/`
 2. **Clean & normalise** (`scripts/clean_data.py`)
-   - Streams the CSV in chunks, emits a cleaned parquet dataset in `data/clean/`, and (optionally) a rejected-rows CSV in `data/rejected/`.
-Along the way it de-duplicates order IDs, canonicalises categories/regions via lookup JSONs, clamps numeric ranges, parses multi-format dates, recomputes revenue, and logs explicit rejection reasons.
+     Input: a csv from data/input/

+     Output:
+        a cleaned parquet dataset in `data/clean/`,
+        a rejected-rows CSV in `data/rejected/`

+     Streams the CSV in chunks and tries to clean up the data as much as possible.
+This is documented further in the [Data Cleaning](#data-cleaning) section.

 3. **Build aggregations** (`scripts/build_aggregations.py`)
+    input: parquet in `data/clean/`
+    output: multiple parquet datasets in `data/aggregations/`

    - Reads the cleaned parquet and materialises monthly sales trends, top-product rankings, regional performance, category/discount summaries, and anomaly snapshots as parquet files inside `data/aggregations/`.
-4. **Explore & iterate** (`scripts/dashboard.py`)
-   - Runs a Dash app that loads aggregation parquet datasets and rejected CSVs on demand so analysts can filter metrics, review anomaly reasons, and feed fixes back into lookup or cleaning rules.

-If the source data drifts, regenerate canonical category and region lists with:
+## Data lookup files

+The cleanup logic requires a list of canonical categories and regions.
+Since those are unavailable, it attempts to create one from a dirty dataset - in other words, a CSV of sales orders - either relying on heuristics or human intervention to canonicalize the data.
+See [Data Cleaning](#data-cleaning).

+The canonical lists are persisted and checked into the repo, but they can be regenerated with some human intervention.
+Example invocations would be:
 ```bash
 uv run build-category-lookup data/input/dirty_1m.csv
 uv run build-region-lookup data/input/dirty_1m.csv